usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/22/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `7bb6c935505d5e6d0fbe450692a9e558`
-- :material-text: **Run description:** Each wikipedia article is considered as entity We first select the top wiki pages and then give the preference to those which names we can find on the given entity page
+- :material-text: **Run description:** We first select the top wiki pages and then give the preference to those which names we can find on the given entity page

 ---
 #### UALRCB09r1